-One day, while visiting the interior of the impressive church, we saw a sign urging for donations for the Comedor Social.
-It was then that we visited the church’s admin office, also located behind the church to enquir if they needed volunteers.
+One day, while visiting the interior of the impressive church, we saw a sign urging donations for the Comedor Social.
+It was then that we visited the church’s admin office, also located behind the church, to enquire if they needed volunteers.
 We moved into the Comedor’s grounds the following day.
-A school-like building, with groin and first floor classroom, a large middle centre courtyard, where the toilets and showers were, a kitchen and a food hall.
+A school-like building, with ground and first-floor classrooms, a large middle centre courtyard, where the toilets and showers were, a kitchen and a food hall.

-Our days started at 10am, we would arrive to the kitchen from our “room”, which was an old crèche with 3 single metal framed beds (it was made abundantly clear by Sister Anna, without using words, that if we weren’t married, we were to leave room for the holy spirit and sleep in separate beds), to be told what was on the menu for the day.
-Alternating, it was either soup or “segundo” (a main dish).
-Funny that on the days we made and had soup we always had less children, man those kids hate soup.
+Our days started at 10 am, we would arrive at the kitchen from our “room”, which was an old crèche with 3 single metal framed beds (it was made abundantly clear by Sister Anna, without using words, that if we weren’t married, we were to leave room for the holy spirit and sleep in separate beds), to be told what was on the menu for the day.
+Alternately, it was either soup or “Segundo” (a main dish).
+Funny that on the days we made and had soup we always had fewer children, man those kids hate soup.

 Regardless of what was on the menu, the day’s work always started by peeling and dicing inhuman quantities of vegetables, in particular potatoes.
-We would then prepare the childrens’ lunch under the watchful but ever so friendly eye of Maria, Raquel and Eva.
-We would chat about our countries, our customs and a whole host of other topics, thoroughly enjoying each others company.
-The soon became our family, and their company, as well as the kids, was what made our time there so memorable
+We would then prepare the children’s lunch under the watchful but ever-so-friendly eyes of Maria, Raquel and Eva.
+We would chat about our countries, our customs and a whole host of other topics, thoroughly enjoying each other’s company.
+They soon became our family, and their company, as well as the kids, was what made our time there so memorable

-At about 1pm the children would begin to arrive.
-It was our job then to “occupy” the children by playing with them and chatting to them (a good opportunity to teach some English) while we wait on the rest of the group to arrive.
-Satisfied there were no further children due to arrive we would Maria would start dishing the plates.
+At about 1 pm the children would begin to arrive.
+It was our job then to “occupy” the children by playing with them and chatting with them (a good opportunity to teach some English) while we waited for the rest of the group to arrive.
+Satisfied there were no further children due to arrive Maria would start dishing the plates.

-We worked onl Monday to Fridays, from 10am-3pm, the work was fun and effortless.
-We made wonderful friends, We met extremely bright and funny children, we learned how to make a variety of Bolivian dishes, we enjoyed our evenings by the lake and the weekends in the sun.
+We worked only Monday to Friday, from 10 am to 3 pm, the work was fun and effortless.
+We made wonderful friends, We met extremely bright and funny children, we learned how to make a variety of Bolivian dishes, and we enjoyed our evenings by the lake and the weekends in the sun.

 I will never be able to fully explain how fulfilling this volunteering position was for me, how completely I fell in love with all the kids, (even the most bratty will always have a little bit of my heart), or just how heartbroken I was to leave.
 If you get a chance, I highly recommend you spend a little time here because after all… Copacabana es muy lindo no?